-Characterisation of Synthesized Zeolite from Iraqi Metakaolin and its application in dye removal from wastewater
+Characterization of Synthesized Zeolite from Iraqi Metakaolin and its Application in Dye Removal from Wastewater

-Mohamed Ibrahim1, Aziz Şencan2, MustafaAlani3
+Mohamed Ibrahim1, Aziz Şencan2, Mustafa Alani2

-1Department of Medical Instrumentation Techniques Engineering in Dijlah College, Baghdad, Iraq ^{2,3}Chemical Engineering, College of Engineering, Suleyman Demirel University, Isparta, Turkey
+1Department of Medical Instrumentation Techniques Engineering, Dijlah University College, Baghdad, Iraq 2Chemical Engineering, College of Engineering, Suleyman Demirel University, Isparta, Turkey

-Article Info ABSTRACT Article history: The present work aims to synthesise and characterise Zeolite using Iraqi metakaolin and to study their performance in the removal of dye from Received June, 01, 2024 Revised June, 15, 2024 Accepted June 30, 2024 wastewater.
-Techniques such as scanning electron microscope SEM, X-ray diffractometer XRD, and FTIR Fourier transmission infrared spectrometer were used to synthesise zeolite characterisation.
+Article Info ABSTRACT Article history: The present work aims to synthesize and characterize Zeolite using Iraqi metakaolin and to study their performance in the removal of dye from Received April, 01, 2025 Revised May, 15, 2025 Accepted June 10, 2025 wastewater.
+Techniques such as scanning electron microscope SEM, X-ray diffractometer XRD, and FTIR Fourier transmission infrared spectrometer were used to synthesize zeolite characterization.
 A UV spectrometer determined zeolite's efficiency in removing RB dye from wastewater.
-The X-ray diffraction result for the zeolite prepared showed that the zeolite was Keywords: identical in structure to the commercial zeolite Type A. The prepared zeolite was examined as an adsorbent to remove RB dye from wastewater.
+The X-ray diffraction result for the zeolite prepared showed that the zeolite was Keywords: identical in structure to the commercial zeolite Type A. The prepared zeolite was examined as an adsorbent to remove RB dve from wastewater.
 The Zeolite Metakaolin Adsorption Rhdamine B Pollution adsorption Experiment revealed that approximately 13 ppm of dye could be removed per 2 grams of zeolite, which was deemed unsatisfactory and compatible with similar studies.
-Additionally, adsorption isotherms modelling indicated that the Langmuir model best described the adsorption behaviour, suggesting a monolayer adsorption process.
+Additionally, adsorption isotherms modelling indicated that the Langmuir model best described the adsorption behavior, suggesting a monolayer adsorption process.